fcarp10/dotfiles/.script-config/README.md

-## Arch Linux ARM configuration
+## Arch Linux ARM installation

-Script for installing additional software and settings.
+Arch Linux ARM installation and script for installing additional software.

 ### Prerequisites

 The script has only been tested in [Arch Linux ARM](https://github.com/dreemurrs-embedded/Pine64-Arch).
 Short instructions on how to flash the image:

-1. Download the pinephone image from [Arch Linux ARM](https://github.com/dreemurrs-embedded/Pine64-Arch/releases) and burn with [etcher](https://github.com/balena-io/etcher) on a SD card.
+1. Download the Pinephone image from [Arch Linux ARM](https://github.com/dreemurrs-embedded/Pine64-Arch/releases) and burn with [etcher](https://github.com/balena-io/etcher) on a SD card.
 2. Insert the SD card into the Pinephone, login with user: `alarm`, password: `123456`, open the terminal an update the system `sudo pacman -Syyu`.
 3. (optional) Enable SSH: `sudo systemctl enable --now sshd`

-### Configuration script
+### Software installation script

 Run `script-config.sh` to install the software: